 What Are HeLa Cells?

 But back to HeLa cells.
 It was estimated that at peak production, this unit was shipping some 20,000 tubes of HeLa cells a week.
-In the past 60 years, 50 million metric tons of HeLa Cells have been grown, which is ridiculous when you think of the weight of a single cell!
-To give you an idea, you lose about 500 million skin cells today….Do you feel lighter?
+In the past 60 years, 50 million metric tons of HeLa Cells have been grown, which is ridiculous when you think about it; it is 150 times heavier than the Empire State building!

 These cells have been used in research from cancer treatment, in vitro fertilization, gene mapping, radiation effects, and even cloning.
-They have even been shot into space and led the way to improved cell culture practices.
-But I know the real information you want to know is how does Henrietta Lacks and HeLa cells relate to microbiology!?!
+They have even been shot into space and have led the way to improved cell culture practices.
+But, the question remains of how do HeLa cells relate to the field of microbiology?

 HeLa Cells In Microbiology: A Vaccine Story

-The answer lies in virology, specifically in the work of vaccines.
-Not so long ago, polio was a major debilitating and deadly disease of children in the US, causing paralysis and meningitis.
-The poliovirus can infect the spinal cord and render muscles too weak to even take a breath.
+The answer lies in virology, more specifically in the work of vaccines.
+Not so long ago the polio virus was a major disease of the giants’ children, causing paralysis and meningitis.
+The virus can enter the spinal cord and render muscles too weak to even take a breath.
 In 1952, nearly 60,0000 children contracted the disease, 3,000 died and so many others were left paralyzed for life.
 Can’t we just get along with the giants and live symbiotically?

-Today, in America and most of the world, polio is not so terrifying, thanks to the research by Jonas Salk and Henrietta's cells.
+Today, in America and most of the world, polio is not so terrifying, due to the research by Jonas Salk and Henrietta's cells.
 Jonas Salk had developed the polio vaccine in the early 1950s, but he had no way of testing it.
 At the time, Rhesus Monkey cell lines could be used, but they were expensive and died easily when in contact with poliovirus.
-However, the HeLa cells were susceptible to the disease and did not die from the contact with the virus; they were also cheaper and from a human, making them ideal to test Salk’s vaccine on a large scale!
+However, the HeLa cells were hearty and did not die from contact with the virus; they were also cheaper and from a human, making them ideal to test Salk’s vaccine on a large scale!

-It took nearly a decade to develop and test the vaccine, but once he did, Salk became an American hero and by the 1960s Polio was nearly eradicated in the US.
+It took nearly a decade to develop and test the vaccine but once he did, Salk became an American hero and by the 1960s Polio was nearly eradicated in the US.
 Polio is not fully eradicated today, with outbreaks still occurring in Pakistan, Afghanistan, Nigeria, and several other countries.
-To try to combat the virus, a vast polio eradication network featuring some 20 million medical heroes working tirelessly to wipe out the disease.
+The giants are trying to combat the virus using a vast polio eradication initiative featuring some 20 million medical personnel.

-HeLa cells have launched virology into a new age, being involved in the research of several current viral infections including HIV, herpes, Zika, measles, mumps, and, of course, our current viral pandemic, COVID-19.
-Some of these have shown mild success, but none as much as polio.
+HeLa cells have launched virology into a new age, being involved in the research of several current viral infections including HIV, herpes, Zika, measles, mumps, and the current pandemic, COVID-19.
+Some of these have shown mild success for the giants but none as much as polio.

 However, there is one more microbiology success story that has stemmed from HeLa cells.
-Cervical cancer, which Henrietta Lacks died from, is often caused by a viral infection known as HPV.
-Henrietta Lacks was infected by a particularly virulent strain of virus known as HPV-18.
+Cervical cancer, which Henrietta Lacks died from, is often caused by a viral infection known as the Human papillomavirus or HPV.
+Henrietta Lacks was infected by a particularly virulent strain of the virus known as HPV-18.
 In the 1980s, some thirty years after the cells were first isolated from Henrietta, Harald Zue Hausen linked HPV to cervical cancer.
-This discovery led to him receiving the Nobel Prize and the development of a vaccine that is now given to teenage girls to prevent HPV infection and subsequent cervical cancer.
-It’s estimated this vaccine will reduce deaths from cervical cancer by 70%!
+This discovery led to him receiving the Nobel Prize and the development of a vaccine that is now given to teenage girls to prevent HPV infection and subsequent cervical cancer and is estimated this vaccine will reduce cervical cancer deaths by 70%!